 Hooke (1990) provided new translations of some elements of the boundary clause as well as several key waypoint identifications (which we will come back to later).
-These led her to suggest a new course for the southern boundary, which is shown in figure 4.
+These led her to suggest a new course for the southern boundary (figure 4).
 She began by following the Oldswinford parish boundary and then, to accommodate the "awkward" section in the middle of the southern boundary, proposed a route that runs south towards Wychbury Hill and Pedmore.
-Richardson (1997) also followed a similar boundary route.

-By including part of Pedmore parish in the charter estate, Dr Hooke suggested that this might help to overcome a discrepancy between the manse and hideage assessments quoted, respectively, in the charter and in the 1086 Domesday survey.
+Richardson (1997) also followed a similar route.
+By including part of Pedmore in the charter estate, Dr Hooke suggested that this might help to overcome a discrepancy between the manse and hideage assessments quoted, respectively, in the charter and in the 1086 Domesday survey.
 (Again we will discuss this discrepancy in more detail later.)

 Perhaps partly because of this discrepancy, Pritchard (1997+) favoured a boundary that takes in almost the whole of Oldswinford and Pedmore parishes combined (see figure 5).
 In spite of this, she still encountered significant difficulties in matching the charter's boundary clause to the Pedmore parish boundary in the middle of its southern edge.
+Using much the same reasoning, Peacock (2014) envisaged a similar route, but noted that the "southern section [of the boundary] ... is not so clearly identified".